aasisodiya/general/git/README.md

 > On renaming it will show that the file is deleted and another new file is added.
 But when we use `git add .` it will show renamed.

-Command to check how the file looked when it was commited or checkout specific commit
+### Command to check how the file looked when it was committed or checkout specific commit

 ```powershell
 # Jumping to a commit